How to Pray When You Feel Far from God After Sin: Coming Back When Shame Says You Can’t

 • Confess specifically.
 Not "forgive me for being bad" but "forgive me for this specific thing I chose to do."
 Specificity brings freedom.

 • Receive the forgiveness.
 This is the step most people skip.
-You confess, but then you keep carrying the guilt as if God said, "I'll think about it."
-He didn't.
-He said, "It's done."
+You confess, but then you keep carrying the guilt as if the confession didn’t count.
+Receiving forgiveness is not a feeling—it’s a decision to trust God’s promise over your own sense of unworthiness.

 As far as the east is from the west, so far has he removed our transgressions from us.